 Whenever I hear this, I think of Louis Sachar’s Sideways Stories from Wayside School.
 My two lovely sisters ADORED these books.
 I? could hardly get through them.
 They were just so WEIRD (a rat dressed in a bunch of rain coats so he can pass for a kid?
 Weird).
 And I have noticed that my tolerance for weirdness in books tends to be quite low.

-Which is all to say, if you like books with a high dose of the weird, you’ll probably like this book.
+Which is all to say, if you like books with a high dose of the weird, you’ll probably like The Hole in the Wall by Lisa Rowe Fraustino.
 If you are like me and cannot get behind rats in raincoats, you may want to pass.

 Sebby is the main character, living with his family in fairly abject poverty.
 His dad has become an alcoholic (for reasons that I didn’t ever catch) and his older brother ran away from home months earlier.
 The town they live in is being bought up, chunk by chunk by some “local boy makes good” type but everyone is a little distrustful of what he’s using the land for (some sort of mega-secret mining project).